daniel-xyz/trading-card-factory/README.md

 2. Reset your account in Metamask.
 Sometimes not doing this can cause problems (_Settings_ -> _Reset Account_)
 3. If a transaction fails, try to re-send it with a higher Gas Limit (eg. 60'000)

-If nothing helps please contact me via mail@daniel.xyz and I'll answer you asap.

 ### Further Information

 - [How common attacks are addressed](./avoiding_common_attacks.md)